This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-You can rent an ozone machine from any restoration company or preferably buy one if that is the case of every weekend.
+You can rent an ozone machine from any restoration company or preferably buy one if that is the case every weekend.
 The ozone molecules emitted by the machine are like bubbles that take away the odor as they pop.
 This is a good method when it comes to getting rid of the offensive odor from your home.

 Besides all the pros, you must be aware that ozone machines are not safe for humans and pets as well.
 You must use it in empty rooms and open the doors and windows as soon as the job is done.

-6. Fresheners And Purifiers
+6. Fresheners and Purifiers

 When it comes to freshening up our homes with a light fragrance, we mostly turn to air fresheners and they do the job well.
 Are they effective in getting rid of offensive odors?
 Well, the answer is no!
 Air fresheners can cover up the smell, but they cannot make us get rid of the odor effectively.